Skip to main content

 Charting Your Biological Course

 The information presented here offers a map of the intricate relationship between your hormonal state and your cardiovascular future.
-You have seen how a single molecule, estrogen, acts as a powerful guardian of and how its natural decline can reset your body’s baseline risk.
+You have seen how a single molecule, estrogen, acts as a powerful guardian of vascular health and how its natural decline can reset your body’s baseline risk.
 This knowledge is not meant to be a final destination.
 It is a starting point, a set of coordinates from which you can begin to chart your own path forward.

 Consider the symptoms and changes you have personally experienced.
 How do they align with the biological shifts described?
 Viewing your personal health journey through this physiological lens can transform feelings of uncertainty into a focused inquiry.
 The ultimate goal is to move from a general awareness of these processes to a specific understanding of your own unique biology.